Choosing the right humidifier size matters more than the brand.

 Portable (Room-Based) Humidifiers

-These units treat one room or a limited area.
+Portable humidifiers treat a single room or limited area.

-Sizing is based on room square footage, not the whole house.
+Sizing is based on room square footage, not the entire home.

 Whole-House Humidifiers

-These systems are connected to your HVAC system and treat most or all of the home.
+Whole-house humidifiers connect to the HVAC system and humidify most or all of the home.

-• You want consistent humidity with less daily maintenance
+- You want automatic humidity control with minimal daily maintenance

 Portable Humidifier Size Guide (By Room)

-If you are treating one area at a time, use room size as your starting point.
+When humidifying one room at a time, room size provides the starting point.

 Small Rooms (Up to ~300 sq ft)